 See Notifying people for guidance.

 Give your thread a relevant title.
 A thread title is similar to an email subject line.

-Use the thread context to introduce the topic and frame the conversation or decision to make.
+Use thread context to introduce the topic and frame the conversation or decision to make.
 Use the formatting tools to emphasize key points.
 Include background information, attach files, link to online documents and embed a video.
-Let people know what you expect.

 The context will always stay at the top of the thread and you can update it at any time as the discussion progresses.
 When the discussion ends, update the context with the outcome.

 If your group privacy is Closed or Secret then your threads will be private.
-Private means that only members of the group or guests you have invited are able to view the threads started in this group (except when you invite people such as an expert or any guest not currently part of your group).
+Private means that only members of the group or guests you have invited are able to view the thread.

-If your group is "Open" then all your threads will be public, meaning that anyone on the internet can potentially see the thread.
+If your group is "Open" then the threads in your group will be public, meaning that anyone on the internet can potentially see the thread.
 Public threads are indexed by search engines such as Google, so people may find the thread in a search.